-Moondance students come from around the world, we have a strong US following!
+Though Moondance has students come from around the world, we have a strong US following!
 In 2020, we had people hailing from 34 states and 6 foreign countries last summer alone.
 We love to connect people from such vast distances in search of experience and adventure.

-No problem!
 You don’t necessarily need prior experience to go on a Moondance trip as we will teach you everything you need to know and be comfortable in a new setting.
-The challenge level of different trips varies, and we’re here to help you choose a trip that’s right for you.
+The challenge level of different trips varies, and we’re here to help you choose the trip that’s right for you.
 The only requirements for a successful Moondance adventure are positive attitudes, good physical condition, and the willingness to collaborate as a member of a small group.

 Creating a community is perhaps the highlight for many on their Moondance trip.
 One of the greatest elements of a Moondance trip is meeting new people and being yourself in an entirely new group.
 We encourage you to partake in that valuable experience, and we love what happens when a group of strangers come together to form a team.
 That being said, sometimes participants come with a friend.
 In order to keep our focus on group dynamics, our policy is that no more than two friends can be in the same group together.
-We also limit our groups to allow no more than two students from the same town, or school can be in the same group.
+We also limit our groups to allow no more than two students from the same school and three from the same hometown to travel in a group.

-Moondance groups are typically 10 to 13 participants, plus two leaders.
+Moondance groups typically consist of 10 to 13 participants, with two to three leaders.

 One of the greatest parts of a Moondance trip is unplugging from the doldrums of your device.
 We encourage you to leave them behind if you can, but cell phones are permitted in transit in case of travel complications.
-Once you arrive on your trip however, you will turn your cell phones into your leaders, who will hold them until the final day of your trip when they are returned to you in the airport.
+Once you arrive on your trip, you will turn your cell phones into your leaders, who will hold them until the final day of your trip when they are returned to you in the airport.
 Phones detract from the experience we cultivate on a Moondance trip, and we strongly believe in the positive effects of digital detox.
 Moondance will not be responsible for lost, damaged or stolen electronic devices.

 Airfare to and from your Moondance program is not included in the cost of your trip due to the diversity of locations our students travel from.
-However, internal flights on Belize + Costa Rica, Ecuador + Galapagos, Hawaiian Islands, South Africa, Spain + Morocco and Thailand are covered in the cost of your trip.
+However, internal flights on Belize + Costa Rica, Croatia, Ecuador + Galapagos, Hawaiian Islands, Kenya + Zanzibar, Sardinia, South Africa, Spain + Morocco, and Thailand are covered in your tuition.

 This depends on the airline you are flying.
-Each one has its own policies on flying as an unaccompanied minor, and depending on which airline your child is flying, policies will differ.
+Each airline has its own policies on flying as an unaccompanied minor, and depending on which airline your child is flying, policies will differ.
 We suggest contacting your airline directly for up to date policies before you fly.
-Moondance will provide you with direct contact information for your child’s leaders, so you can discuss a flight plan before travel day.
+Moondance will provide you with the leader’s contact information to function as the Unaccompanied Minor contact for the airline.
 Keep in mind, that almost all airlines do not allow unaccompanied minors to travel on the last flight of the day.

-We believe that the excitement and value in arriving with an open mind and a blank slate about your team members adds an irreplaceable component to our programs.
-Therefore, we don’t disclose this information in advance.
-We ask that you don’t call the office asking for this information please!
+We believe that the excitement and value in arriving with an open mind and a blank slate about your group members adds an irreplaceable component to our programs.
+Therefore, we don’t disclose student information in advance.
+We ask that you don’t call the office asking for this information.